Formula 3 Sudamericana: Equipment

 However, despite the ready availability of second-hand F3 chassis and engines, the organisers of the new championship commissioned their own chassis to F3 specification, which was built in Argentina by veteran TC 2000 Championship driver and engineer Oreste Berta's eponymous company.
 The Berta Mk3 was used exclusively during 1987, until the championship was opened up to other suppliers in the following year.
 From 1988 until the mid-1990s, chassis from Reynard, Ralt, TOM's and Dallara were in common use, but at that point, Dallara's increasing performance advantage had the same effect in South America as it had in Europe, and it became the de facto choice.

 Since 2005, the series organisers have sought to keep budget requirements under stricter control by using a "control specification" engine, which is produced by Berta.
 It has considerably reduced running budgets since its introduction, not least because the teams are permitted to service the engines themselves.
 The Berta engine is used by all Class A entrants, but competitors in Class B, or Light, are still using other customer engines such as Mugen-Honda in a significantly older chassis.
 Class A entrants used the five-year-old Dallara F301 in 2006, while Light entrants used the F394 from 1994.
 F3 chassis are designed to a three-year lifecycle, with only minor annual updates.

 Venues

-During this early era, the championship very much lived up to its title, with events in Argentina, Brazil, Chile and Uruguay.
+During this early era, the championship was held in Argentina, Brazil, Chile and Uruguay.
 Between 2002 and 2008, the series has limited itself to events in Brazil and Argentina.
 The Grand Prix of Piriápolis returned to the series in 2009.
 Local economic issues have tended to limit the potential for the maintenance and development of motor racing venues, which means that only the most popular circuits can afford to support the championship.